JumpyJay/threadnest-frontend/README.md

-# ThreadNest Frontend
+# ThreadNest Backend

-ThreadNest is a React-based frontend application for the ThreadNest forum platform.
-It connects to a Rails API backend to provide a seamless forum experience.
+ThreadNest is a Rails API backend that powers the ThreadNest forum platform, handling authentication, threads, comments, and more.

 ---